How to Answer Job Interview Questions About Travel

 How to Answer Interview Questions About Travel

 Know the travel requirements beforehand.
 Ideally, you should know if the job requires travel before you apply.
-If you know you absolutely cannot travel for work, do not apply to jobs that require regular travel.
+If you know you absolutely cannot travel for work, simply don't apply for those sorts of jobs.

 Be honest about your ability to travel.
 It’s important to answer this question honestly.
 There is no reason to say you’re willing to travel if you’re not.